0xor0ne/awesome-list/topics/cybersec.md

 * ["A Noobs Guide to ARM Exploitation"][241]
 * ["Advanced binary fuzzing using AFL++-QEMU and libprotobuf: a practical case of grammar-aware in-memory persistent fuzzing"][71]
 * ["Advanced Compilers: The Self-Guided Online Course"][298]
+* ["Analysis of a LoadLibraryA Stack String Obfuscation Technique with Radare2 & x86dbg"][559]
 * ["ARM TrustZone: pivoting to the secure world"][304]
 * [Awesome Industrial Protocols][510]
 * ["Brute Ratel - Scandinavian Defence"][436]